No fluff, just logic.

 Burial insurance is called “final expense insurance” or “funeral insurance” for a reason: people use these policies to fund their final, end-of-life expenses, and the biggest of these is the cost of a funeral!

-There are 3 things that make burial policies different from standard whole life policies:
+3 things make burial policies different from standard whole life policies:

 So the question is… Who values these three features most?